Latent Spectral Regularization for Continual Learning: Model Analysis

 \subsection{k-NN classification}

 To further verify whether \methnam successfully separates the latent embeddings for examples of different classes, we evaluate the accuracy of k-NN-classifiers~\citep{wu2018unsupervised} trained on top of the latent representations produced by the methods of Sec.~\ref{sec:exps}.
 In Tab.~\ref{tab:knn}, we report the results for 5-NN and 11-NN classifiers using the final buffer $B$ as a support set.
-We observe that \methnam also shows its steady beneficial effect on top of this classification approach, further confirming that it is instrumental in disentangling the representations of different classes.
+We observe that \methnam also shows its steady beneficial effect on top of this classification approach, further confirming its validity in disentangling the representations of different classes.